lokinou/OpenVibeToEEGLAB/README.md

 Openvibe is great, EEGLAB is also great but it's not easy to switch between them

-(Matlab is only required scripting to modify events)
+(Matlab is only required if you want to modify events)

 ## Openvibe to GDF

 Convert the .ov file to .gdf using the scenario [openvibe_convert.xml](scripts/openvibe_convert.xml) from Openvibe.
 Make sure to change the path of input and output files by double clicking the boxes.